maniacs-oss/snackis/snabel.md

 ```

 #### Tables
-Tables map keys to values.
-They may be created from any pair iterable.
+Tables map keys to values, and may be created from any pair iterable.
 Iterating a table results in a pair iterator.
 ```
 > [7 'foo'.
 35 'bar'.] table 35 get
 Opt('bar')